Sudoyulo/Tinyapp/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `npm start` command.

 ## Stretch Features
 Included view count, unique view count, and creation date Short URL is clickable in the /urls page
+404 error when entering a page that does not exist